Rkrushikesh/Java-Projects---for-Learning-/README.md

  3.Temperature Converter : this project contains a java-based Temperature Converter.
 The application provides a user-fiendly interface and ensures accrate conversions.
  -> PROJECT INFO - (  Temperature Converter application designed to convert Celsius to  1.Kelvin 2.Fahrenheit 3.Rankine 4.Reaumur )

+4.Retraunt - This repository contains a Java-based Restaurant Application designed to provide a seamless and user-friendly experience for customers.
+The application  includes features such as login, logout, menu browsing, and checkout.
+ PROJECT INFO - ( User Authentication: Secure login and logout functionality.
+ Home Page: Browse through the veg and non-veg menu options.
+ Menu Options: Detailed veg and non-veg menus with item descriptions and prices.
+ Checkout: Easy and secure checkout process for placing orders. )